aaronpkelly/aaronpkelly.github.io/_posts/Running GeForce Now on Linux.md

 ---

 # Running GeForce Now on Linux
+## ChromeOS - the best option
-TLDR; they just released GeForce Now for Chromebooks (ChromeOS).
+They just released GeForce Now for Chromebooks (ChromeOS).

 Just change your user agent in Chrome to `Chrome OS` and you can play on any Chrome browser!